 - Pitting on the nozzle ring assembly vanes.

 Preventing turbo failure caused by foreign object damage:

-- Using new gaskets helps to prevent the possibility of gasket break up and also ensure a perfect seal
+- Using new gaskets helps to prevent the possibility of gasket break up and ensure a perfect seal.

-- Avoid operating the vehicle without the air intake connected to the turbocharger, as rags and other workshop items can be sucked into the intake system
+- Avoid running the vehicle without the air intake connected to the turbocharger to prevent objects from getting sucked in.

 Please note: Never continue to operate a turbocharger with damaged blades as the rotor balance will be affected and this could impact its service life.

 For further information on this or other topics, please contact Melett Technical Support – [email protected].